2016–17 Segunda División

 The 2016–17 Segunda División season, also known as LaLiga 1|2|3 for sponsorship reasons, was the 86th since its establishment.
 The fixtures were announced on 15 July 2016.

 Name

-Previously named Liga Adelante, the competition was renamed LaLiga 1|2|3 ahead of the 2016–17 season, as a result of a three-year sponsorship agreement between the Liga de Fútbol Profesional and the banking group Banco Santander.
+Previously named Liga Adelante, the competition was renamed LaLiga 1|2|3 (LaLiga Uno Dos Tres) ahead of the 2016–17 season, as a result of a three-year sponsorship agreement between the Liga de Fútbol Profesional and the banking group Banco Santander.